MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ### -PreventTollBypass
 Setting this parameter to True will send calls through PSTN and incur charges rather than going through the network and bypassing the tolls.

-**Note**: Do not set this parameter to True for Calling Plan users as it will prevent successful call routing.
+**Note**: Do not set this parameter to True for Calling Plan or Operator Connect users as it will prevent successful call routing.
 This setting only works with Direct Routing that is configured to handle location based routing restrictions.

 ```yaml
 Type: Boolean